aplteam/Plodder/ReadMe.md

 The INI file, named `server.ini`, is extensively documented.

+## Conga

+### The Conga namespace

+Plodder tries to copy Conga from the installation of the version of Dyalog Plodder is running on.

+If that does not work Plodder tries to copy it from a workspace `conga.dws` in the current directory.

+### The Conga DLLs

+By default Plodder uses the ones that are available from the currently running version of APL.

+### I don't want that

+If you don't want neither of this, and instead specify precisely which version to use, then you must create an entry `[CONFIG]CongaFolder` in the INI file.
+The folder it points to must contain all Conga DLLs required for all platform you will run on, and a workspace `conga.dws` that must contain the class `Conga` that Plodder should use.

 ## Access to Server Configuration

 All relevant data for running the server is collected in a namespace `G` (for "Globals),", which holds a reference to an unnamed namespace.
 This namespace also contains a reference to the server's INI file.